michaelpeterswa/diffski/README.md

-# rust-wasm-start
+# diffski
-A starter repository for building WASM binaries from Rust
+A Rust and WebAssembly diff-tool